XDev05/xdev05.github.io/pages/about.md

 # About

 Cyber Security Engineer with a demonstrated history of working in the computer and network security industry.
 Skilled in Network, Web App Penetration Testing, Digital Forensics.
 Along with good experience in programming/scripting using Python/C++/Bash.
-Strong information technology professional currently studying the Bachelor's degree focused in Computer Science from Misr University For Science And Technology (MUST), Currently holding the eWPTXv2 (eLearnSecurity Web Application Penetration Tester eXtreme).
+Strong information technology professional currently studying the Bachelor's degree focused in Computer Science from Misr University For Science And Technology (MUST), Currently holding the eWPTXv2 (eLearnSecurity Web Application Penetration Tester eXtreme), and eCPPTv2(eLearnSecurity Certified Professional Penetration Tester).